 Chinese Medicine for Acne.

+Chinese Medicine for Acne - can it help?
 While Western medicine offers effective treatments, Traditional Chinese Medicine (TCM) provides a natural, drug-free approach to address the underlying imbalances that contribute to acne.

 This article explores the principles of TCM, its perspective on acne, and the herbal remedies and techniques it employs.

-Understanding Acne in Traditional Chinese Medicine
+Understanding Acne in Chinese Medicine

 In TCM, any skin condition is often viewed as an external manifestation of deeper internal imbalances and the same applies to Acne.
 These imbalances can involve excess heat, dampness, phlegm, or stagnant blood, disrupting the body's harmonious flow of Qi (energy) and blood.